biancashiromoto/python/README.md

 > ⚠️ Make sure you have Python installed

 1. Clone the repository `git@github.com:biancashiromoto/python.git`
+2. Navigate to the branch you want to explore `git checkout <branch-name>`
-2. Using the terminal, run the Python script `python3 <script-name>.py`
+3. Using the terminal, run the Python script `python3 <script-name>.py`

 > 💬 If you have any suggestions or feedbacks, I would be happy to recieve them through <a href="https://www.linkedin.com/in/bshiromoto/" target="_blank">LinkedIn</a>!